curv3d/curv/ideas/Tasks.rst

 * 2D->3D: cylinder_extrude, stereographic_extrude, ...
 * A properly designed set of colour operations, with multiple colour spaces, and colour blending.
-* Animation operators (depends on the new geometry compiler).
+* Animation operators (depends on the new shape compiler).
 * Easing functions.
 * Noise functions.
 * Conway polyhedron operators.